zotonic/zotonic/doc/ref/filters/filter_trans_filter_filled.rst

 This is used if it is important to show a text, but not all translations are filled in.

-The filter takes as input a resource or other variable and as argumnent the property to be shown.
+The filter takes as input a resource or other variable and as argument the property to be shown.

 Example usage: